tytydraco/yessleep/out/I_ignored_the_motel_pools_closing_time_I_never_swam_again.md

 I was getting all hot and bothered as I drove – a little over the speed limit I must admit.
 I put on some ambient music, but it just made that Utah landscape look more Martian and mysterious.
 The car I’d hired had shit A/C, and I’d avoided drinking water so I could get home sooner.

 But it was becoming clear I wouldn’t make it back to Las Vegas that night.
 So I played Roulette with the motels.
-There aren’t many in that part of Nevada.
+There aren’t many in that part of Utah.
 And there was no signal around there.

 I drove past a couple of motels whose signs looked dirty or suspiciously low budget.
 I was overheating badly and my back hurt from the car seat.
 So when there was no motel for an hour I became extremely anxious.
 The sun was getting lower.